Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 hide_readingtime: true
 ---

-The following is the Support Policy for Amplify Agents/SDK, and a list of release notes for Amplify Central, Amplify agents, Analytics, Asset Catalog, Marketplace, Product Foundry, Amplify Platform Management, and Axway CLI.
-Enhancement overviews and bug fixes for each release are also provided.
+This page displays the link to the Support Policy for Amplify Agents/SDK, and brief summaries of release notes for Amplify Central, Amplify agents, Analytics, Asset Catalog, Marketplace, Product Foundry, Amplify Platform Management, and Axway CLI.
+Enhancement overviews and bug fixes for each release are provided.

 For more details, click on the release note title to go to the corresponding release note.